microsoft/azure-pipelines-extensions/docs/authoring/endpoints/tfs-vsts-endpoints.md

 Support for tfs:packaging & tfs:feed is added with TFS 2018 Release.

-Support for tfs:rm is added with TFS 2018 Update 2 Release.
+Support for tfs:rm & tfs:governance is added with TFS 2018 Update 2 Release.

 Support for tfs:ems is added with TFS 2019 Release.